This document explains how to install pygls and get started writing language servers that are based on it.

 @server.command('myVerySpecialCommandName') def cmd_return_hello_world(ls, *args): return 'Hello World!'

-See the lsprotocol module for the complete and canonical list of avaiable features.
+lsprotocol.types module for the complete and canonical list of available features.

 To reveal the full potential of pygls (